Browse by Medical Category

 The purpose of this consultation is to provide family members with education and skills to manage a family member with suspected or established schizophrenia.
 For this consultation, families can come without their loved one with psychosis.

 This is one-time consultation at Mass General with two to three follow-up visits.
 A report is provided to the family afterward.

 Patients 19 and under who are experiencing psychosis for the first time are treated through the First Episode and Early Psychosis (FEPP) program.

 All consultations are scheduled by our program manager, Leah Namey, MPH:

 Email: firstname.lastname@example.org Phone: 617-912-7837

 The Consultation Request Form can be used to provide a brief treatment summary.
-It can be scanned and emails back to Leah ahead of time.
+Please send the completed form along with a treatment summary back to Leah ahead of time.

 Accepting New Patients